wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

 2. [Upgrade X4x0 Filesystem](#upgrade-x4x0-filesystem)
 3. [Initial Verification via the 1GbE Port](#initial-verification-via-the-1gbe-port)

-We have just finished first two sections. and subsequent sections are still under development.
+We have just finished the first two sections, and subsequent sections are still under development.
 Please stay tuned.

 ## Connect The Device to the Internet via the 1GbE Port